baturkacamak/user-scripts/userscripts/google-ai-studio-enhancer/README.md

 4. Enable "Auto-copy new responses" to automatically copy each new response

 ### Auto Runner
+1. **Optional**: Enter a prompt in the text area that will be automatically entered before each run
-1. Enter the number of iterations you want (1-100)
+2. Enter the number of iterations you want (1-100)
-2. Click "Start Auto Run"
+3. Click "Start Auto Run"
-3. The script will automatically:
+4. The script will automatically:
+   - Enter the specified prompt (if provided)
    - Find and click the Run/Send button
    - Wait for the response to complete
    - Repeat for the specified number of iterations
-4. Use "Stop" button to halt the process at any time
+5. Use "Stop" button to halt the process at any time

 ## 🛠️ Troubleshooting